How many times have you wished if you could have a few more hours in a day?

 In such cases, what you should do is identify your most productive hours in a day.

 Remember the 80/20 principle is just an observation and not a law.
 And it’s not always the same ratio.
 It can be higher or lower.
-But it gives you an idea about what you should be concentrating on more.
+But it gives you an idea of what you should be concentrating on more.

 2. Eat that frog first